teikmeout/react_to-do/lessons/03-React/02-static-react.md

 ### Step 4 The easy parts
 Let's convert some of the easiest parts of the site into React.

 The most trivial part of the website is the navigation bar.
-The nav bar doesn't and shouldn't have a concept of _state_; it doesn't need to react to changes in state.
+The nav bar doesn't and shouldn't have a concept of _state_; it should only receive props that were given to it by the caller.

 Let's create the Nav component as a _stateless function_: `/src/client/app/Nav.jsx`.

 ```
-import React from 'react';

 export default function Nav(props){
   return
   <nav>